Cristina-Tobias/clustintime/Troubleshooting.md

 If all else fails, consider reaching out to the developers directly.
 Many projects provide contact information or have dedicated channels for support.

 Remember that debugging is a skill that improves with practice.
 Being systematic, patient, and persistent will help you effectively identify and resolve issues in your code.

+### extra
+# Debugging
+Debugging code, especially when working with complex tools like the "Clustintime" toolbox, is a crucial skill for developers and researchers.
+Here are some tips for debugging and getting help.
+- Print Statements:
+Insert print statements at key points in your code to output variable values.
+This helps you understand the flow of execution and identify potential issues.
+- Use a Debugger:
+Utilize a debugger, such as pdb for Python.
+Set breakpoints and step through your code to examine variable values at different stages.
+## Check Variable Types and Shapes
+Verify that the types and shapes of your variables match expectations.
+Print or inspect the types and shapes of key variables using built-in functions.
+## Isolate the Problem
+Narrow down the scope of the issue by isolating specific parts of your code.
+This makes it easier to identify the root cause.
+## Review Documentation
+Refer to the documentation for the toolbox and related libraries.
+Ensure that you are using functions and parameters correctly.
+## Error Messages
+Pay close attention to error messages.
+They often provide valuable information about what went wrong and where the issue occurred.
+## Logging
+Implement logging to record information about the execution of your code.
+This can help trace the flow of execution and identify problems.
+## Check Input Data
+Examine your input data.
+Ensure that it is in the expected format and contains the necessary information.